jacobdensford/jacobdensford.com/empire-flame/appendices.md

 <h2 id="moons">Moons</h2>

-There were three moons in those days: Utu Sham, Na’an Sin, and In Ana.
+There were three moons in those days: Utu Sham (also called Mishakal), Na’an Sin, and In Ana.

 <h2 id="music">Music</h2>